 If you’re looking for a sunscreen for toddlers, children, and babies over six months old, peruse our top recommendations for looking after your little one’s skin.

-Effective enough for adults yet gentle enough for a baby sunscreen, this high-performance skin protector mists on in a lightweight spray.
-The spray applicator covers even the hardest-to-reach areas, ensuring maximum protection.
+Effective enough for adults yet gentle enough for a baby sunscreen, this high-performance skin protector has a lightweight water resistant formula.
+It's super hydrating and keeps the skin soft and smooth.
 Simply reapply every 2 hours after water exposure to keep your little one’s skin free from damage.

 This La Roche-Posay sunscreen is the perfect option for active toddlers and young children.
 The water-resistant formula lasts for up to 2 hours and offers the highest UVA/UVB sun protection against harmful UV rays.
 This sunscreen for kids provides long-lasting SPF 50+, which won’t cause irritation, sensitivity, or dryness.
-La Roche-Posay Anthelios XL Dermo-Pediatrics SPF 50+ Spray is Infused with Glycerine to lock in moisture, Vitamin E to fight free radical damage, and Thermal Spring Water to soothe irritation.
+La Roche-Posay Anthelios Wet Skin SPF50+ Body Sunscreen 250ml is Infused with Glycerine to lock in moisture, Vitamin E to fight free radical damage, and Thermal Spring Water to soothe irritation.
 This is the best waterproof sunscreen for kids on the go.

 Free of chemical filters that can cause irritation and dryness, Basking Beauty Natural Sunscreen is the best sunscreen for babies with sensitive skin.
 It provides long-lasting SPF 50 protection against both UVA and UVB rays and delivers 4 hours of water-resistant sunblock.